 The art of worshipping the Almighty

 In temples across the country, God is worshipped through Abishekas.
 Different temples use different substances deeply rooted in the practices of our ancestors.
-Each of these things are supposed to have a definite significance for the devotee.Water : Peace of mind
+Each of these things is supposed to have a definite significance for the devotee.Water : Peace of mind

 In some places they burn lamps made of bell metal to absolve all sins and iron lamps to dispel fear.TRAVEL TIPS:

-It is suggestible to contact you doctor for inoculation and get yourself inoculated fro Malaria and Polio if you are visiting from countries other than India.
+It is suggestible to contact you, doctor, for inoculation and get yourself inoculated fro Malaria and Polio if you are visiting from countries other than India.
 Carry a bottle of water with you at all times.